ebonetti/ctxutils/README.md

 Documentation
 -------------

-API documentation can be found here: http://godoc.org/github.com/ebonetti/ctxutils
+API documentation can be found in the [associated godoc reference](https://godoc.org/github.com/ebonetti/ctxutils)